 An internship is one of the most important investments you can make in your future.
-In today’s competitive workforce you need to graduate with experience and we can help.
-Our program guarantees an internship placement.
-Dedicated staff works to match you with an internship that fits your interests, skills and career goals.
+In today’s competitive workforce, you need to graduate with experience and we can help.
+Our program guarantees an internship.
+Our dedicated staff works to match you with an internship that fits your interests, skills and career goals.

 “The staff did an excellent job placing me in an internship that fit my interests and goals.
 The program also provided me with other opportunities that I would not have had if I had been in D.C. on my own.”Caleb Ashley, University of North Carolina at Chapel Hill

 - We have strong relationships with hundreds of D.C. organizations.
 In the last 50+ years, we’ve placed more than 8,000 interns with thousands of organizations in the Washington Metropolitan area.
 Our vast network of connections ensures your resume ends up on the top of the hiring manager’s pile.

 - From the time you enroll in our program, dedicated staff will guide you through the internship placement process.
 You’ll be assigned your own internship coordinator who will ensure you are placed at an organization that matches your interests.